 My Vegetable Garden, Good For My Physical And Mental Health

 As a busy stay at home Mum who struggles to get out of the house much, I take a great deal of pleasure from my vegetable garden.
 There are so many amazing benefits to having your own veggie patch, both for you physical and your mental health.
-(This post contains affiliate links, if you purchase something through this link I make a small commission at no extra cost to you, here is a link to my disclosure statement for more information.)

 In boxes like this you can grow vegetables or herbs, all of which are super handy in the kitchen but you can also just grow flowers if you are wanting to add a little colour to your house and help feed a few bees along the way too.
 I'm very fortunate to have some large raised garden beds in my vegetable garden which allow me a lot of space to grow many different plants.
 Some of my favourite vegetables to grow are:

 The obvious benefit of having your own vegetable garden is having so many tasty veggies right at your back door.
 I find this cuts down on costs at the supermarket but also cuts down on waste.
 In general, I only pick the veggies as I need them, or as close too.
 This means they aren't sitting in my fridge all week after having been in transit and the supermarket shelves for an unknown amount of time.
 Even if I pick them in advance, they last much longer because they are fresh, straight from the garden.
 This means I don't throw out as much as I used to, like wilted lettuce that just couldn't quite last the distance.
 It's also great if you grow a little more than you can use to share with friends and family too.

 Physical Health Benefits: